Updated January 1, 2020

 I’ve turned a taxable investment account into my emergency fund.

 There are a couple of things that I “know” as someone who writes about personal finance for my “job.”

 I do have money in a high yield, online savings account.
 However, I also use a taxable investment account as part of my emergency fund.
 This is where I come off the rails a bit when it comes to what I’m “supposed” to do.

 Automatic Investment Each Month

-Why It Works for Me
+Why this Emergency Fund Approach Works for Me

-Last year, I withdrew some money from the taxable investment account to help pay for some unexpected expenses.
+Several years ago, I withdrew some money from the taxable investment account to help pay for some unexpected expenses.
 I withdrew during a “down” period.
 Instead of seeing capital gains, I saw losses.
 They weren’t huge losses, but they were losses.
 So I had the benefit of using almost $2,000 from that account, and not having to pay taxes on it — in fact, I was able to offset some of my income with the loss.

 Of course, one of the issues with withdrawing from an investment account as an emergency fund is due to the fact that you can’t get the money immediately.
 You have to sell the shares, and it takes a couple of days for the order to clear.
 Then, once the money is made available to you as cash in your account, you have to transfer it to your bank account, which takes another three or four days.
 The result is that you don’t get the money instantly.